 The distillery was established in 2016 in Moray’s capital city of Elgin.
 They specialise in producing small batch, hand crafted spirits including Avva gin.
 Avva gin uses a number of locally foraged botanicals including rowan, red clover, mint, dandelion and nettle.

-You might also be interested in whisky tours.
-Many of the Speyside whisky distilleries offer whisky tours.
-They range from standard tours to more in depth experiences.
+Speyside is famous for its single malt whisky and has many distilleries some of which you can visit.
+Many of the Speyside whisky distilleries offer whisky tours and tastings.
+These range from standard tours to more in depth experiences.